 Circular 79/2018 highlighted the ‘broadening of the time- bands in which CBAs, SLARs and Assessment Tasks may be completed will allow schools greater flexibility to organise the timing of the CBA in way that suits the learning needs of the students and the organisational needs of the school’.

 As School Leaders, we need to understand the rich learning for students in the classroom-based assessments and the similarities and differences between them so that we can facilitate a process with teachers that is collaborative, sensitive and flexible in manner.
 A possible process to negotiate the school’s assessment and reporting calendar is outlined in the workshop.

-We would encourage all School leaders to log on to www.jctregistration.ie and select one of the 45 workshops happening Nationwide from the 6th of November until the 5th of December 2018.
-Participants will receive a copy of the guidelines and a comprehensive poster to support subject planning in their schools.
+We would encourage all School Leaders to log on to www.jctregistration.ie and select one of the 45 workshops happening Nationwide from the 19th of March until the 9th of May.

 Participants will receive a copy of the new poster and brochure for parents and guardians explaining assessment and reporting in Junior Cycle.